iPhone protection

 • An alignment tray if you do not install protectors often.

-• Wet wipe, dry wipe, and dust-removal stickers.
+• Wet wipe, dry wipe, and dust-removal stickers in the box.

 • Replacement or warranty terms if the protector chips, lifts, or scratches quickly.